Alabama Crimson Tide football under Nick Saban: Auburn

 The main rivalry of the Crimson Tide is against its in-state rival, Auburn University Tigers; considered one of the top sporting rivalries in the US.
 The Alabama-Auburn annual game has come to be known as the Iron Bowl.
 The outcome of the game generally determines "bragging rights" in the state of Alabama until the following contest.
 The game may also have implications as to which team will represent the SEC Western Division in the SEC Championship Game.

 On February 22, 1893, at Lakeview Park in Birmingham, Auburn was victorious in the first ever Iron Bowl, 32–22.
 The series was suspended after the 1907 contest, due to violence and financial complications.
 In 1944, Auburn suggested to reopen the series, though the board of trustees at Alabama rejected.
 The series was resumed in 1948, with Alabama crushing the Tigers 55–0, which is still the largest margin of victory in the series.
 In the following contest, Auburn shocked Alabama with a 14–13 victory, which is credited with helping revive the series.

 For many years, the contest was held at Legion Field in Birmingham, before the teams began alternating between Bryant-Denny Stadium, in Tuscaloosa, and Jordan–Hare Stadium, in Auburn.
-Alabama won the most recent meeting 28–14 in Tuscaloosa, and leads the series at 51–37–1.
+In Saban's final game against Auburn, Alabama won 27–24 in Auburn, leaving the series record at 50–37–1 by his retirement..